jamesbrandscience/jamesbrandscience.github.io/research.md

 #### Papers

-* **Brand, J.**, Monaghan, P., & Walker, P. (Under review).
-The changing role of form-to-meaning mappings for the growing vocabulary.
+* **Brand, J.**, Monaghan, P., & Walker, P. (In press).
+The Changing Role of Sound-Symbolism for Small Versus Large Vocabularies. _Cognitive Science_.

 * **Brand, J.**, & Monaghan, P. (In prep.).
 Experimental diachronics: Predictors of lexical stability and change in language evolution.